btcpayserver/btcpayserver-doc/README.md

 ## Introduction

-BTCPayServer is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.
+BTCPay Server is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.

-If you have trouble using BTCPay, consider joining the [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from BTCPay community members.
+If you have trouble using BTCPay Server, consider joining the [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from BTCPay community members.

 Only file [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other members of community.